Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Take me on this journey.

-I still haven't connected it.
+And I still haven't connected it.

-and a man walks past selling oranges, and he says,
+And a man walks past selling oranges.

 What?